top of page

 Blind Counts?

-When using system-generated count sheets, the question often arises of whether or not to show the existing quantities on hand to the counters.
-Please see our post Inventory Counts: Blind Count or Show Inventory on Hand.
+When utilizing system-generated count sheets, a common question is whether to display the current quantities on hand to the counters.
+Refer to our post Inventory Counts: Blind Count or Show Inventory on Hand.

 Summary